oasis-tcs/csaf/csaf_2.1/prose/edit/src/tests-01-mndtr-38-non-public-sharing-group-with-max-uuid.md

 ### Non-Public Sharing Group with Max UUID

-It MUST be tested that a CSAF document using Max UUID as sharing group ID has the TLP label `CLEAR`.
+It SHALL be tested that a CSAF document using Max UUID as sharing group ID has the TLP label `CLEAR`.

 The relevant path for this test is: